dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  No being is so important that he can usurp the rights of another.
+  The greatest fear that I have regarding the outcome for America of these disclosures is that nothing will change.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1042 days)
+## 🌟 Experiences (1043 days)

 ### 🧮 Programming languages